CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 using `git reset --hard <POSTION>` will reset the changes

 # Remote work
-when you are working with coworkers, you are often to use a remote repo as you trust repo, this repo will have the latest version of accepted code, this remote rebo can be any repository (online or offline),
+when you are working with coworkers, you are often to use a remote repo as you trust repo, this repo will have the latest version of accepted code, this remote repo can be any repository (online or offline),.

+when you and your coworkers trust this repo on your code, you may call id **Origin

 # Appendix